fbpx

 6.1.4 make available such facilities as m-hance shall reasonably require in order to discharge its obligations arising under the Services;

-6.1.5 implement and enforce a policy prohibiting the use of any single User login by more than one person and notify m-hance as soon as the Customer becomes aware of a breach of this policy;
+6.1.6 implement and enforce a policy prohibiting the use of any single Authorised User login by more than one person and notify m-hance as soon as the Customer becomes aware of a breach of this policy;

 (a) procuring and maintaining its equipment, network connections and telecommunications links from the Customer’s systems to any data centres; and